schoolofdevops/ultimate-kubernetes-bootcamp/chapters/1_install_kubernetes.md

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

-The below steps are applicabe for the below mentioned OS
+The below steps are applicable for the below mentioned OS

 | OS | Version | Codename |